The science — and art — of forecasting wildland fires

 Technology has changed since Richard started at NRCan as a summer student 25 years ago.
 Back then, he was one of two trained meteorologists on site, so he was often called on to provide impromptu weather forecasts.

-From ad hoc weather reports to an eight-person team
+From ad hoc weather reports to a growing and vital team

 Those reports proved so valuable that the Canadian Interagency Forest Fire Centre asked for custom forecasts to help with their preparedness planning.
-Now Richard is part of an eight-person team that issues weekly, monthly and seasonal forecasts during Canada's fire season, which typically runs April through September.
+Now Richard is part of a growing team that issues weekly, monthly and seasonal forecasts during Canada’s fire season, which typically runs April through September.

 The powerful effects of El Niño and La Niña